 The casino also uses strong security measures like:

-Silversands might ask for extra documents before processing withdrawals.
-Their security rules state: "For additional security Silver Sands may request that players provide a fax back form and fax it back to us at the number on the form before any payouts will be processed".
+Silversands might ask for more paperwork before they send out your money.
+Their security rules say: "For extra safety, Silver Sands can ask players to fill out a fax-back form and send it to the number on the sheet before any payouts go through."

 Yebo Casino: Deposit and Withdrawal Limits